 Do you have subsidized housing?
 Do your rents go by income?
 Do you offer Section 8?

 Most of our units are affordable housing units, meaning there are restrictions on how much rent we can charge.
 However, only some of these units come with a project-based Section 8 voucher that subsidizes your rent based on your income.
 You can find properties with project-based Section 8 units (including ROSE’s) on the Home Forward website.

 Tenant-based Section 8 Housing Choice vouchers in Portland are distributed by the local housing authority, Home Forward.
 You can contact them for further information about Section 8 vouchers.

 Project-based Section 8 vouchers stay with a particular unit of housing, tenant-based vouchers move with the tenant

 How much are your rents?

 All of our affordable housing units follow federal affordability guidelines.
 This means that rents vary from unit to unit depending on what percentage of Median Family Income the unit is designated for, as well as the unit size.

-If you review the document linked above, you can see what the maximum possible rents we can charge for each type of unit.
+If you review the Portland Housing Bureau income and rent limits document at the link above, you can see what the maximum possible rents we can charge for each type of unit.
 The actual rent may be lower due to factors like utility allowances.
 Most of our units are between 30% and 50%, but some go as high as 100%.
 The managers are able to give more specific rents for their properties.

 How do you qualify for your housing?
 Does my income qualify for your housing?